tim70036/db-savior/README.md

 - Decide what kind of connection will be killed
 - Determine how often should the tool log fk and deadlock error

-Finally, run `docker-compose up` to run the tool.
+Finally, run `docker-compose build` and `docker-compose up -d` to run the tool.

 ## Cautions
 ### Database Migration